justinnhli/bletchley-docs/users.md

 * `long`, which has a runtime limit of 7 days
 * `unlimited`, which has an unlimited runtime

-Note: there are additional partitions reserved for particular research groups; your professor or the HPCC will tell you if you should use of those instead.
+Note: there are additional partitions reserved for particular research groups; your professor or the HPCC will tell you if you should use any of those instead.

 When picking a partition to submit your job to, you should pick the one that gives enough time for your program to finish, but not too much beyond that.
 This is because Slurm uses these time estimates to assign CPUs, and also because if you are in a partition with long jobs, it may take longer before your job is run.